bids-standard/bids-extensions/docs/schema.md

 The schema source code lives within the [BIDS Specification][schema_source]; a deferenced JSON'ified verison can be found at the following url -> [bids-specification.readthedocs.io/en/stable/schema.json][jsonified_schema].

+## Schema documentation

+A full desctiption of the schema can be found on this [website][bidsschematools_rtd] where you will also find the documentation for the python package to interact with the schema, [bidsschematools][bidsschematools_pypi].

 ## History of the Schema